lgrcia/prose/docs/source/tutorials/reduction/reduction.rst

 .. code:: python3

     from prose import Telescope, pipeline

     Telescope({
         "name": "NTM",
         "trimming": [40, 40],
         "pixel_scale": 0.66,
-        "latlong": [31.2027, 7.8586]
+        "latlong": [31.2027, 7.8586],
+        "keyword_light_images": "light"
     })

 .. parsed-literal::

     Telescope 'ntm' saved

-This has to be done only once and saves this telescope settings for any future use (whenever its name appears in fits headers)
+This has to be done only once and saves this telescope settings for any future use (whenever its name appears in fits headers).
+More details are given in the :ref:`telescope settings <telescope-config>` note.

 Reduction
 ^^^^^^^^^